Incarnations of the Doctor

 - The Cameo: In "Deep Breath".

-- Catch-Phrase: Eleven loves catchphrases, and has a lot of fun inventing new ones.
+- Character Catchphrase: Eleven loves catchphrases, and has a lot of fun inventing new ones.

 - "Bowties are cool".
 Morphs into: "It's an X. I wear an X now.
 Xs are cool."
 Or just: Xs are cool.
 The one exception to this is in "The Bells of Saint John".
 "Monks are not cool!"